catenas-g/claude-squad/docs/README.en.md

 #### Agent Definition Files

-The operational definitions for each agent are stored in `~/.claude/claude-code-agents/instructions`.
+The operational definitions for each agent are stored in `~/.claude/claude-squad/instructions`.
 They are saved in the format `<role>.md`, so please modify them according to your environment and restart the application.

-When you run `claude-code-agents --init en`, English instruction files will be automatically copied.
-If you run `claude-code-agents --init ja`, Japanese instruction files will be copied instead.
+When you run `claude-squad --init en`, English instruction files will be automatically copied.
+If you run `claude-squad --init ja`, Japanese instruction files will be copied instead.

 ## FAQ